nielsoffice/JSZoomInHoverEffectsImage/README.md

  first pirority thos have a children to loop then follow single element no child to loop means div or element have child dynamic loop must be first line then second or last line always the div or single element !
+ Single Element is no having a  HPThumbnail.q = 'selectAll'; and value like sample below!

- // Latest Right Column
+ // Latest Right Column  [ having children ]
  HPThumbnail.p = '.hp-latest-col-right-parent';
  HPThumbnail.c = '.hp-latest-col-right-child';
  HPThumbnail.b = '.hp-latest-col-right-container';
  HPThumbnail.q = 'selectAll';
  HPThumbnail.HPAction();

- // Latest left bo child or single element Column HPThumbnail.b = '#_dynamic_list-1612-389';
+ // Latest left bo child or single element Column [ single element div ] HPThumbnail.b = '#_dynamic_list-1612-389';
  HPThumbnail.p = '.hp-latest-col-left-parent';
  HPThumbnail.c = '.hp-latest-col-left-child';